|

 as Fingolfin had warned, indecipherable, but Eomer heard him murmur,

-with obvious disappointment, "Oh Lassui,"and it
+with obvious disappointment, "Oh Lassui," and it seemed

 At length, the Elvenking turned to the stretcher-bearers.
 "Take

-my son to his chambers," he said, "and the adaneth to
+my son to his chambers," he said, "and the adaneth

-the Healing Room."
+to the Healing Room."

 Eomer opened his mouth to protest, but Lord Fingolfin quickly